learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

-# Customizing Visualization with `matplotlib`
+# Customizing Visualization with Matplotlib - Lab

+## Introduction

+This lab rwill give you a chance to practice generating some basic visualizations using the techniques learnt in the previous lesson.

 ## Objectives

-* Understand matplotlib plot structure for customizing plots.
-* Differentiate between absolute and relative plotting techniques.
+You will be able to:
-* Implement and tweak high level objects in matplotlib including figure and axes.
+* Change styles and attributes for plotting objects in python to allow customisation

-## Introduction

-This lab requires you to draw some basic visualizations using the techniques learnt in the previous lesson.
+* Customize plots with titles, labels and positioning

 Let's let's give you a head start by generating some data for you to plot: